US city councils increasingly call for Israel-Gaza ceasefire, analysis shows

 “For people like me, Jewish people with family members in Israel, it’s extra important for us to take a stance against this war,” Ronen said.

-Mohammed Khader, a Black Palestinian-American and policy manager with the US Campaign for Palestinian Human Rights, said advocates “hope that those empowered with local state or federal voting power will acknowledge their Palestinian constituents.”
+Mohammed Khader, policy manager with US Campaign for Palestinian Rights Action, said advocates “hope that those empowered with local state or federal voting power will acknowledge their Palestinian constituents.”

 Nadia Brown, a professor of government at Georgetown University, said that many Democratic activists “don’t see voting or doing things at a national level as a way to get things they like.”